 (5) A right of objection conferred by subsection (4) on a lessor is exercisable whether the interest of the applicant in the premises derives from the lessor directly or from a sublessor.

-[(6) repealed]

 [Section 72 amended by No. 12 of 1998 s.
 50; No. 73 of 2006 s.
 52.]

-73. The general right of objection
+73. General right of objection

 (1) A person who is authorised to intervene in any proceedings relating to an application may instead or in addition exercise that right by way of objection.